mlissner/michaeljaylissner.com/content/some-thoughts-on-celery.md

     - But I use RabbitMQ and am considering switching to Redis.
  - A more verbose, more thorough debug mode.
     - But apparently this is already in place in the latest versions?
- - Let Celery run as the `www-data` user?
+ - Let Celery run as the `www-data` user as a general practice?
     - But apparently that's a bad idea.

+        **Update** this is a bad idea in general, but it's not *particularly* bad if you don't expose Celery on the network.
+If you're only running it locally, you can probablly get by with Celery as a `www-data` user or similar.

 As you can tell, I don't feel strongly that any of these are the right solution.
 I am convinced though that Celery has a bad smell and that it's ripe for a leaner solution to fill some of its simpler use cases.
 I'm currently considering switching to a simpler task queue, but I don't know that I'll do it since Celery is the de-facto one for Django projects.

 We deserve a good, simple, reliable task queue though, and I wonder if there are good ideas for what could be changed in Celery to make that possible.

-I, for one, would love to never spend another minute trying to make RabbitMQ and Celery play nicely together.
+I, for one, would love to never spend another minute trying to make RabbitMQ, Celery and my code play nicely together.

 [^1]: In truth Celery is a classic love/hate relationship.
 On the one hand, it evokes posts like this one, but on the other, it allows me to send tasks to a background queue and distribute loads among many servers.
 Hell, it's good enough for Instagram.
 On the other hand, god damn it, when it fails I go nuts.